 He is currently working on three mixed use developments two in the Channel District and one in the City of Saint Petersburg, which are similar in scale to Grand Central at Kennedy and Channel Club.

-Paige is an asset manager who's role involves identifying real estate investment opportunities in today’s volatile market.
+Paige's role involves maintaining and curating client relations as well as identifying real estate investment opportunities in today’s volatile market.
 Paige’s current duties include looking for distressed assets in the retail, hospitality and office markets primarily in the south east.
 She also assists Ken with site selection, planning and development of multifamily projects in the greater Tampa Bay market.